Guide to the House of Augustus on Palatine Hill, with Rome’s Best Preserved Frescos

 You’ll see stylized creatures and tragic and comic theater masks.
 The room is painted to look like wooden theater sets standing on a stone podium.

-Next is a series of five rooms along the north side of the western court.
 The rooms include two libraries and a tablinum (the guest reception room) with rooms on either side of the tablinum.

-One of the rooms is called the Room of the Perspective Paintings.
 The frescos depict a two story architectural facade in vibrant colors of blue, yellow, red, and white.
 The frescos turn the room into a sort of colonnaded pavilion.

-frescos in the Room of Perspective Paintings
+Room of the Perspective Paintings with lighting effects

-frescos in the Room of Perspective Paintings
+Room of the Perspective Paintings with lighting effects

 The path continues to the eastern, or public, section of the house.
 The most striking room is the Ramp Room.

 The Ramp Room has a ceiling painted to mimic a real coffered ceiling.
 The ceiling is decorated with a painted pattern of diamond and square shaped elements containing rosettes.
-To give a sense of depth, dark colors were used for the recesses and lighter colors for the frame.

 The next room is called the Large Oecus.
 It depicts architectural wall paintings, with four pediments supported by four columns.
-Among other functions, this room served as the setting for elaborate dinner parties.

 The final room is by far the most elegant room in the House of Augustus.
 It’s the Emperor’s Study, where Augustus burned the midnight oil.
-Today, it’s covered by protected glass.
-You can admire it by climbing a modern steel staircase.

 The walls in this room are somewhat more characteristic of the Third Pompeiian Style.
 This fresco style used large monochromatic planes of color, usually red or black, and veered away from illusionary effects.

-The walls were decorated with stylized and miniaturized Egyptian motifs, gryphons, and floral elements.
-These were similar to the “grotesque” frescos later found in Nero’s Domus Aurea, which influenced Renaissance artists.
+These were similar to the “grotesque” frescos later found in Nero’s Domus Aurea, which later influenced Renaissance artists.

 The wall colors are bold — green, black, and yellow.
 The ceiling decoration is rendered in lighter colors and white stucco.
 The dominant colors are pink and white, with hints of violet and gold.